ArmanMielke/freecell-rs/README.md

     - Cards are dealt face-up into eight [*cascades*](https://en.wikipedia.org/wiki/Glossary_of_patience_terms#Deal_terms), four of which comprise seven cards each and four of which comprise six cards each.
 - Building during play
     - The top card of each cascade begins a [tableau](https://en.wikipedia.org/wiki/Glossary_of_patience_terms#Layout_terms).
-    - Tableaux must be built down by alternating colors.
+    - Tableaus must be built down by alternating colors.
     - Foundations are built up by suit.
 - Moves
     - Any freecell card or top card of any cascade may be moved to build on a tableau, or moved to an empty cell, an empty cascade, or its foundation.